nicholas-leonard/slides/torch7.md

 # Packages

 The Torch 7 distribution is made up of different packages, each its own github repository :

- * torch7/cutorch : tensors, BLAS, file I/O (serialization), utilities for unit testing and cmd-line argument parsing ;
+ * _torch7_/_cutorch_ : tensors, BLAS, file I/O (serialization), utilities for unit testing and cmd-line argument parsing ;
- * nn/cunn : easy and modular way to build and train simple or complex neural networks using `modules` and `criterions` ;
+ * _nn/cunn_ : easy and modular way to build and train simple or complex neural networks using `modules` and `criterions` ;
- * optim : optimization package for nn.
+ * _optim_ : optimization package for nn.
 Provides training algorithms like SGD, LBFGS, etc. Uses closures ;
- * trepl : torch read–eval–print loop, Lua interpreter, `th>` ;
+ * _trepl_ : torch read–eval–print loop, Lua interpreter, `th>` ;
- * paths : file system manipulation package ;
+ * _paths_ : file system manipulation package ;
- * images : for saving, loading, constructing, transforming and displaying images ;
+ * _image_ : for saving, loading, constructing, transforming and displaying images ;

-See the torch.ch website for a more complete list of official packages.
+Refer to the torch.ch website for a more complete list of official packages.

 ---

 # Packages

 Many more non-official packages out there :

- * dp : deep learning library for cross-validation (early-stopping).
+ * _dp_ : deep learning library for cross-validation (early-stopping).
 An alternative to optim inspired by Pylearn2.
 Lots of documentation and examples ;
- * dpnn : extensions to the nn library.
+ * _dpnn_ : extensions to the nn library.
 REINFORCE algorithm ;
- * nnx/cunnx : experimental neural network modules and criterions : `SpatialReSampling`, `SoftMaxTree`, etc. ;
+ * _nnx_/_cunnx_ : experimental neural network modules and criterions : `SpatialReSampling`, `SoftMaxTree`, etc. ;
- * rnn : recurrent neural network library.
+ * _rnn_ : recurrent neural network library.
 Implements RNN, LSTM, BRNN, BLSTM, and RAM ;
- * moses : utility-belt library for functional programming in Lua, mostly for tables ;
+ * _moses_ : utility-belt library for functional programming in Lua, mostly for tables ;
- * threads/parallel : libraries for multi-threading or multi-processing ;
+ * _threads_/_parallel_ : libraries for multi-threading or multi-processing ;
- * async : asynchronous library for Lua, inspired by Node.js ;
+ * _async_ : asynchronous library for Lua, inspired by Node.js ;

 ---

 # Tensors

 Tensors are the main class of objects used in Torch 7 :

  * An N-dimensional array that views an underlying `Storage` (a contiguous 1D-array);
  * Different Tensors can share the same `Storage`;
- * Different types : `FloatTensor`, `DoubleTensor`, `IntTensor`, `CudaTensor` ;
+ * Different types : `FloatTensor`, `DoubleTensor`, `IntTensor`, `CudaTensor`, and so on ;
  * Implements most Basic Linear Algebra Sub-routines (BLAS) :
    * `torch.addmm` : matrix-matrix multiplication ;
    * `torch.addmv` : matrix-vector multiplication ;
    * `torch.addr` :  outer-product between vectors ;
    * etc.
- * More goodies : random initialization, indexing, transposition, sub-tensor extractions ;
+ * Supports random initialization, indexing, transposition, sub-tensor extractions, and more ;
  * Most operations for Float/Double are also implemented for Cuda Tensors (via cutorch) ;

 ---